Bunjin/Rouleth/README.md

    we keep wager amounts far smaller than 5 Eth so that the miner prefers to get his block reward than cheat.
    Note that a miner could place several bets on the same block to increase his potential profit from dropping a block For this reason we limit the number of bets per block to 2 at start (configurable later if needed).

+   Finally note that this is only an autonomous contract uploaded to ethereum blockchain.
+It's experimental software and not a safe investment.
+If you chose to participate, take the time to read the code and do so under your own responsability.